Due to the COVID-19 Pandemic, the Keystone Summer Internship Program has been canceled until further notice.

 The Keystone Summer Internship Program is designed to provide preprofessional training to students interested in pursuing a career in history, historic preservation, or museums.
 The internship is intended to be an integral part of the student's academic training.
 Students are encouraged, although not required, to seek credit for their internships.

 Each Keystone Summer Intern will work directly with a Pennsylvania Historical & Museum Commission (PHMC) staff mentor on a specific project or projects and will also learn about PHMC's multiple functions though staff presentations and possible field trips.
 Interns will also have regular opportunities to reflect on their own experiences within the broader context of the challenges and possibilities of public history.
 The intern's work will be formally evaluated at the conclusion of the internship.

 All applicants must be 18 years or older, enrolled at a college or university, and must hold a minimum of a 2.5 GPA at the time of their internship.
 Selected interns must pass all required background checks.
-Applications are accepted from students throughout the United States, as well as international students.
+Applications are accepted from students throughout the United States.

 Areas of Study

 Internship opportunities are available in a wide variety of disciplines and professions included within PHMC's programs, such as archival studies, archaeology, architecture, collections care and management, cultural resource management, curation, exhibition development, geographic information systems, graphic arts, historic preservation, historical research and programming, museum studies, museum education, and zoology.

 Keystone Summer Internships are available in a variety of locations, including PHMC's headquarters in downtown Harrisburg and at PHMC historic sites and museums along the Pennsylvania Trails of History.
 Applicants are encouraged to explore PHMC’s website to learn which internship location best fits their interests and needs.
 Final selections will be based on the best matches between applicant and mentor.
 Not all offices and historic sites will be available for internships.

 Dates and Internship Hours